ArnovanDoesburg/Asteroid-Assault/README.md

 #  ![](https://raw.githubusercontent.com/ArnovanDoesburg/CMTPRG01-8/feature/Collision/dist/img/meteor/tiny2.png) Asteroid Assault ![](https://raw.githubusercontent.com/ArnovanDoesburg/CMTPRG01-8/feature/Collision/dist/img/meteor/tiny1.png)

+Destroy all the big asteroids without getting hit more than twice!
+Each level spawns more asteroids than the last one, how long will you survive?

 This project was made on behalf of the Rotterdam University of Applied Sciences.

+Play Asteroid Assault on http://arnovandoesburg.nl/

+##Powerups
+* multi-shot - allows the player to shoot in a wide angle three times.
+* bomb - makes all the asteroids explode.

+## Controls
+* Movement : arrow keys
+* Fire : space bar
+* Pause : escape

+# Development

 ## Getting Started